Chanzhln/eecs330/README.md

 ##Platform
         iOS System, Google Chrome.
-        *For better effect, please make the browser as wide as the screen.
+        *For a better effect, please make the browser as wide as the screen.
-        *Homepage is located at “./eecs330/html/index.html”

 ##Guideline:
         Available functions(Horizontal Tasks):